Each node consists of an SVG ellipse with fill and stroke.

 Each node is drawn as a filled and stroked ellipse.

 Each node is drawn by lots of different draw statements into the canvas.
 Its visual complexity is similar to the complex SVG style.

 Each node is drawn as a solid star using WebGL.

-This option uses a level-of-detail approach to render graph items.
+Uses a level-of-detail approach to render graph items.
 At intermediate and overview level, items are rendered with alternative styles and without labels.
 This can be used to assign simpler item styles that improve the performance in intermediate and overview level.